Alexander-C-Baldwin/Star-Schema_Data-Modeling-Project/README.md

 ## ER Diagram
 A fictional Star Schema ER diagram I've created of an DVD Rentals database.

+The Fact table uses keys that references each dimension table

 ### What is a data model?
 A data model organizes elements of data and standardizes how they relate to one another and properties of real-world entities.